jandelgado/geeetech-i3-a-pro/README.md

 The new fan and duct used (https://www.thingiverse.com/thing:1632847) are so effective, that at 100% fan power, I always got "E1 Thermal runaway" errors.
-By limiting the fan power to 50% everything was fine.
+By limiting the fan power to 50% (in Cura) everything was fine.

-TODO connection
+The fan is connected to the `PWM FAN` connector (upper two pins).

 The fan can be tested using gcode commands:

 * Turn nozzle fan (`P0`) off: `M106 P0 S0`
 * Set nozzle fan to 50%: `M106 P0 S128`

+#### Cura settings for the E3Dv6 setup

+* Max fan speed 50%

+### Filament spool roller

+I replaced the original filament spool by this one: https://www.thingiverse.com/thing:2185015

+Let's see how it works (25.06.2020)

 ## Evolution of calibration cubes